Valdemarsvik: Tourism and entertainment

 Other recreational activities include bicycle rentals, golf, cinemas, canoeing, and horse riding.
 There are museums in the locality that can be visited.
 The glass artist, sculptor and painter Milan Wobruba has a studio, where visitors have the opportunity to be involved in glass blowing and the manufacture of glass.
 An "October Market", held every 4 October, is both a market, with a range of goods to be sold, and a fair, featuring acrobats, cotton candy, live music and various amusement rides.

-Many of Valdemarsvik's restaurants and cafés are open all year round; other are open during the tourist season.
+Many of Valdemarsvik's restaurants and cafés are open all year round; others are open during the tourist season.
 Also, each year there is exists a special "food competition".
 Dishes are to be made, the ingredients should, as far as possible, be locally produced and which a jury then assesses.
 The winning dish is then served at most restaurants in the municipality.

 The football club Valdemarsviks IF is located in Valdemarsvik.